~ A Parental Advocate Group

 NOTICE: Once you have completed this expression of interest (mini-application), you will be contacted by telephone.
-By submitting your expression of interest you are consenting to receive telephone calls from our Parental Advocate Group even if you are currently on a Do Not Call list.
+By submitting your expression of interest you are consenting to receive telephone calls (and texts) from our Parental Advocate Group even if you are currently on a Do Not Call list.

 Notice: About The Children, LLC is not a law firm or an attorney, and is not permitted to provide legal advice, opinions or recommendations about